soundpress/RulesOfNYC/docs/c03/index.rst

       (ii) a new estimated delivery date or range of delivery dates; and

-      (iii) the consumer's options, as set forth in § 5-50(d), if delivery is not made by the latest estimated delivery date on the order.
+      (iii) the consumer's options, as set forth in 6 RCNY § 5-50(d), if delivery is not made by the latest estimated delivery date on the order.
 The seller does not need to notify the consumer of a delay in delivery if the delay is caused entirely by the consumer.

 (c) Seller's extension of time due to strike.
 When a delay in a delivery is caused by a strike, the seller is entitled to an additional amount of time equal to the duration of the strike to make the delivery.